zealotree/Random-Splash/README.md

 		CLIENT_ID = "" # Insert your Client ID HERE
 	```

-3. (Optional) Edit the ```COLLECTION_IDS``` variable to specify a list of collections to pull a random photo.
+3. (Optional) You may Edit the ```COLLECTION_IDS``` to create a list of collections to pull photos from.

 	```
-		COLLECTION_IDS = "145,658265,332,821,147,148,306253,142,855072,168631,256443,208422"  # Choose a random photo from a list of collections
+		COLLECTION_IDS = ["145,658265,332,821,147,148,306253,142,855072,168631,256443,208422"]  # Choose a random photo from a list of collections
 	```

 	For example, this Unsplash Collection by called [Heads Up: https://unsplash.com/collections/**306253**](https://unsplash.com/collections/306253) has a Collection ID of **306253**.

-	You can make your own list of Collections to pull from by adding them to a comma separated list.
+	You can make your own list of Collections by adding them to a comma separated list.
+It will randomly select one from the collections.
 You can find [more Collections here](https://unsplash.com/collections/).

 4. Run the script